Consumer Complaints

 The Financial Consumer Agency of Canada (“FCAC”) is responsible for administering certain consumer related provisions of the ICA.
 FCAC requires Trisura to put in place procedures for handling complaints, to file a copy of these procedures with FCAC, to join complaints resolution organizations as required and to provide information to customers on contacting FCAC when necessary.

-Generally, a complaint is an expression of dissatisfaction made by a person about a product or service requested or received from the company.
+Generally, a complaint is an expression of reproach or dissatisfaction made by a person about a product or service requested or received from the company.
 Note that the person does not have to be a customer; the applicable statutes cover all consumers.

-FCAC, FSCO and the AMF recognize that certain complaints can be dealt with at the front line, without having to be escalated to a higher level for review and resolution.
+FCAC, FSRA and the AMF recognize that certain complaints can be dealt with at the front line, without having to be escalated to a higher level for review and resolution.
 In order to satisfy the requirements, these routine complaints must be dealt with promptly without unreasonable delay.

-Federally, for FCAC’s purposes, a “reportable complaint” is one that has escalated at least one level higher than the operational level OR was received at a level higher than the operational level (even if then sent to the operational level for resolution) AND pertains to one or more “consumer provisions” in the ICA.
+Federally, for FCAC’s purposes, a “reportable complaint” is one that has escalated at least one level higher than the operational level or was received at a level higher than the operational level (even if then sent to the operational level for resolution) and pertains to one or more “consumer provisions” in the ICA.
 Details of these consumer provisions are not provided here because none have application to Trisura except for those covered by the Privacy Policy.
 In the unlikely event that we do have such a reportable complaint, FCAC has mandated that we must report these complaints to them within 60 days of being elevated above or received above the operational level.
 Other types of complaints need not be reported to FCAC.

 Requests for further information should be directed to Trisura’s Complaints Liaison Officer, as follows: